 So, sorted by class and in order of capacity, who's got the biggest booty of all?

 Kia Picanto – 255 litres

-The Picanto’s boot is a decent size for such a small car and has a wide opening.
+The Picanto’s boot is a great size for such a small car - and even better - has a wide opening.
 Only down side is the loading lip being well above average knee height meaning you’ll need to lift cargo high to clear it.
-The 60:40 split rear seatbacks fold down to increase cargo capacity, but don’t fold flush with the boot floor.
+The 60:40-split rear seatbacks fold down to increase cargo capacity, but don’t fold flush with the boot floor.

 Mitsubishi Mirage – 235 litres

-The newly updated Mirage’s boot holds 235 litres.
-The rear seat folds 60:40, but even so, the stubby tail of the hatch doesn’t allow for big loads.
+The newly-updated Mirage’s boot holds 235 litres.
+The rear seat folds 60:40 to afford a 599 litre space, but even so, the stubby tail of the hatch doesn’t allow for big loads.